Where we come from

 • 2021: The Beazley Planetarium operating system was upgraded by the Beazley Foundation.

-• 2022: The Wack Racers exhibit opened with support from First Team Auto.
+• 2022: The Wacky Racers exhibit opened with support from First Team Auto.

 • 2024: The Bodyworks renovation and expansion, sponsored by Sentara/Optima Health, opened.